payu-india/CMS-Chatbot/docs/Collect Payments/explore-ios-sdks/ios-upi-sdk/index.md

 Inside intent key of the PayUUPIPaymentOptions object, you get an array of objects of the type `PayUSupportedIntentApp`.
 These are essentially the apps that are supported by the SDK for intent payments.

-1. Query the SDK for payment options available for the “Current User” based on factors like if Bank/Payment-Service-Provider(PSP) apps are installed on the current user’s device or not using the code similar to the following:
+1. Query the SDK for payment options available for the "Current User" based on factors like if Bank/Payment-Service-Provider(PSP) apps are installed on the current user's device or not using the code similar to the following:

 ```swift Swift
  public class func canUseIntent(forApp app: PayUSupportedIntentApp,